Showing posts with label Mural. Show all posts

 Lunch Shrimp, Fried Apples with Cornbread!
 YUM!!

-Hubby eating Pinto Beans, Fried Apples, Cornbread, and Roast Beef
+Hubby is eating Pinto Beans, Fried Apples, Cornbread, and Roast Beef.

-We stopped at America's Largest Indoor RV/Marine Showroom at Southaven's RV's.
+We stopped at America's Largest Indoor RV/Marine Showroom at Southaven's RVs.

 https://www.southavenrv.com/rv/southaven+ms/entegra+classadiesel/4844/entegra+cornerstone+45b

-Sitting on display were a couple of Travel Trailers and I said we have come a long way since the beginning of travel.
-Hubby and I were watching the Travel Channel and it said that it was not until the 1960s that the name Travel Trail went to being called RVs.
+Sitting on display were a couple of Travel Trailers, and I said we have come a long way since the beginning of travel.
+Hubby and I were watching the Travel Channel, and it said that it was not until the 1960s that the name Travel Trail came to be called RVs.

-We normally do not do a lot of shopping but today was a wing-it day.
+We usually do not do a lot of shopping, but today was a wing-it day.

-Across the highway was the Tanger Outlet so off we go in that direction.
+Across the highway was the Tanger Outlet, so off we went in that direction.

 Mississippi is just as hot in the summer as Alabama.
-Hubby parks and we began our journey through the outlets.
+Hubby parked, and we began our journey through the outlets.

-I said I would love to have something cold so hubby sats down took out his cell phone and began looking for restaurants.
+I said I would love to have something cold, so Hubby sat down, took out his cell phone, and began looking for restaurants.

-In the meantime, I have spotted Blues Markers and guitars dotted throughout the shopping area, and off I go taking pictures.
+In the meantime, I have spotted Blues Markers and guitars dotted throughout the shopping area, and off I go, taking pictures.

 Travel Trailer